Dependency network: Node structural dependencies

 As defined, D(i,j) is a measure of the average influence of node j on the directed paths from node i to all other nodes k.
 The node structural dependencies define a dependency matrix D whose (i,j) element is the dependency of node i on node j, or the influence of node j on node i.
-It is important to note that the dependency matrix D is nonsymmetrical – $D(i,j) \ne D(j,i)$ since the influence of node j on node i is not equal to the influence of node i on node j.
+The dependency matrix D is nonsymmetrical – $D(i,j) \ne D(j,i)$ since the influence of node j on node i is not equal to the influence of node i on node j.

 Visualization of the dependency network

 The dependency matrix is the weighted adjacency matrix, representing the fully connected network.
 Different algorithms can be applied to filter the fully connected network to obtain the most meaningful information, such as using a threshold approach, or different pruning algorithms.
 A widely used method to construct informative sub-graph of a complete network is the Minimum Spanning Tree (MST).
 Another informative sub-graph, which retains more information (in comparison to the MST) is the Planar Maximally Filtered Graph (PMFG) which is used here.
 Both methods are based on hierarchical clustering and the resulting sub-graphs include all the N nodes in the network whose edges represent the most relevant association correlations.
 The MST sub-graph contains $(N-1)$edges with no loops while the PMFG sub-graph contains $3(N-2)$ edges.